Skip to main content

 At a glance:

-• Hereditary haemochromatosis (HH) is an autosomal recessive genetic condition that leads to a build-up of iron in the body.
+• Hereditary haemochromatosis (HH) is an autosomal recessive genetic condition that may lead to a build-up of iron in the body.
+HH is one of the most common genetic conditions in northern European – particularly Celtic – populations.

 Example clinical scenario